Financial Aid & Scholarships

 The Financial Aid Office will use your "dmail" account to notify you of important financial aid/scholarship information.
 Be sure to check for notification of:

 - Missing items which might be holding up your award

 - Application deadlines

-- DEGREE PROGRAM COURSES AND FINANCIAL AID ELIGIBILITY – All students who are using Pell grants and/or federal student loan funding will only receive these funds for courses that are required by their declared degree program and are required to fulfill the students graduation requirements.
-Students who qualify for Pell grants will need to take 12 credits which are fulfilling their graduation requirements in order to receive their full Pell grant for the semester.
-If students drop a required course, their Pell grant will be adjusted if they drop below required thresholds for these federal funds.
+All students who are using a Pell Grant and/or federal student loan funding will only receive these funds for courses that are required by their declared degree program and are required to fulfill the students graduation requirements.
+Students who qualify for a Pell Grant will need to take at least 12 credits in order to receive their full Pell Grant for the semester.
+If students drop a required course, their Pell Grant will be adjusted if they drop below required thresholds for these federal funds.